List of Altair: A Record of Battles characters: Imperial Army

 Wichter is a 26-year-old (as of Chapter 99) soldier stationed under Frentzen's command and a good friend to him and Adam.
 He is part of Duke Eisenstein's anti-war faction and takes charge of the remaining South Rumeliana troops after Frentzen is killed in battle.
-After reuniting to Duke Eisenstein, Dirk and the remnants of the Sud army secretly joins Lelederik's Türkiye invasion campaign and is reassigned as the 8th battalion's commander.
+After reuniting to Duke Eisenstein, Dirk and the remnants of the Sud army secretly joins Lelederik's Turkey invasion campaign and is reassigned as the 8th battalion's commander.